tardate/LittleCodingKata/prolog/lists/README.md

 ## Reverse the elements of a list

-GNU Prolof has a built-in predicate for reversing a list - [reverse](http://www.gprolog.org/manual/gprolog.html#sec212):
+GNU Prolog has a built-in predicate for reversing a list - [reverse](http://www.gprolog.org/manual/gprolog.html#sec212):

 ```prolog
 | ?- reverse([a,b,c,d,e,f], Result).